AlexJReid/blog/content/posts/monoblok/index.md

 ## A worked example: catching over-revs at Peter's Porsche Rentals

 Peter runs a boutique rental outfit with a dozen 911s on the books.
-Customers pay a lot of money per day and occasionally decide the [A69](https://en.wikipedia.org/wiki/A69_road) is a good place to see what 9000rpm feels like.
+Customers pay a lot of money per day and in exchange may enjoy bouncing off the rev limiter for fun.
 Peter would like to know about that, ideally while the car is still out, so he can have a conversation at handover rather than discovering a trashed engine three services later.

 A £10 Bluetooth OBD2 dongle plugged into the diagnostic port exposes a firehose of PIDs: RPM, coolant temperature, throttle position, short and long-term fuel trims, O2 sensor voltages, intake manifold pressure, the lot.
 A small Python script on a Raspberry Pi tucked behind the glovebox polls the dongle over RFCOMM and publishes each reading to `car.<vin>.<pid>`.